johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Now the Console Wallet is installed in a new directory called **IOTA-Airgapped-NodeJS-Console-Wallet**
 * You can change the name to something shorter if you want.
 * At the BASH console, CD into this new directory and look at the scripts with your favorite text editor.
+* You will be using these scripts at the node console to securely store and spend your IOTAs.

+#### Move Your Seeds Into the Console Wallet directory.
-If you have been following along then you already have two seeds in a text file waiting to be used on your airgapped machine.
+* If you have been following along then you already have two experimental seeds in a text file waiting to be used on your airgapped machine.
+* Move the text file containing your experimental seeds into the Console-Wallet directory.
+* Your seeds are very important.
+* If you lose your seeds then you will lose all the IOTAs they control.
+* Copy your experimental seeds by writing them down on a piece of paper and check 3 times that you have written them down correctly.
+* Then put these pieces of paper somewhere safe.
+* If you are using a PrivateKeyVault then there is different method for backing up your seed [which is found here.](https://github.com/johnshearing/PrivateKeyVault#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi)

 * A short tutorial of how to buy IOTAs on [binance](https://www.binance.com/en) will go here.
 * A short tutorial of how to make addresses for your two different seeds will go here.